0xDBFB7/ionprinter/documents/log/log.md

 > SREID: In my opinion 1018 and 12L14 give permeability more than 1000 when annealed and slow cooled.
 Nevertheless, consider that Ni or Cr plating process ( after magnetic annealing)reduces permeability due to Hydrogen adsorbation.
 Several test of Silicon -Iron alloy confirm this problem.
 However a simple baking (390-400 F) after plating restores magnetic properties.

+Planned on dumping every point to disk and then gnuplotting, but there's just too much data - many gbps.

 ## Quick notes